From the June 2014 Conservationist

 Digital Angling Library

-The interactive website, provides anglers with a comprehensive guide to Catskill trout fishing.
+The interactive website (link leaves DEC website,) provides anglers with a comprehensive guide to Catskill trout fishing.
 The website covers information from a "hatch chart" of the insects the trout are eating; to the artificial flies that best imitate those insects; to when and where to fish.
 It also offers a rich history of angling on Esopus Creek, information on local trout species, fly-tying, and much more.
 The website is produced by the Jerry Bartlett Angling Collection housed in the Phoenicia Library, and is accessible on desktops, laptops and all portable devices.

 Flower ID Mix-Up